- Religion and Philosophy»

 The Elder Scrolls Exposed

 The Elder Scrolls is a series of action role-playing open world fantasy video games primarily developed by Bethesda.
 The series is known for its elaborate and richly detailed open worlds and its focus on free-form gameplay.
 Which basically means that it allows you to do whatever you want and be whoever you want.
-Three of its biggest games are Morrowind, Oblivion, and Skyrim, all of them winning and selling more than 40 million copies worldwide, and their recent game The Elder Scrolls Online, while having mixed reviews, is still flourishing as of today with their new downloadable content being released.
+Three of its biggest games are Morrowind, Oblivion (Oblivion is also the name of the collection of realms belonging to the evil gods in the game), and Skyrim, all of them winning and selling more than 40 million copies worldwide, and their recent game The Elder Scrolls Online, while having mixed reviews, is still flourishing as of today with their new downloadable content being released.

 Before I was saved I played these games for about five years, I have only played Oblivion and Skyrim, but I have done my research into the lore of the series and the games as a whole to better my report.
 So let's dive right into it.
 The main focus of this is going to be Oblivion and Skyrim as these are the ones I am most familiar with, but I will be using sources from the other games and using imagery from them as well.